| Using Movies to Transform

 dialog as you come back to your breath.
 Lay aside all judgments

+and worries.
 As soon as you are calm and centered, start

 watching the movie.
 Most deeper insights arrive when you pay